MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/reveal.md

 ```

 ## Do's and don'ts
-- Do have Reveal on elements that the user can take actions on - Reveal should not be on static content
+- Do use Reveal on elements where the user can take action (buttons, selections)
-- Do show Reveal in lists or groupings of interactive elements that do not have visual separators by default
+- Do use Reveal in groupings of interactive elements that do not have visual separators by default (lists, command bars)
-- Do apply Reveal to areas with a high density of buttons
+- Do use Reveal in areas with a high density of interactive elements
-- Don’t use Reveal on very large (greater than 500epx)
-- Don’t show Reveal on static backgrounds or text
+- Don’t use Reveal on static content (backgrounds, text)
 - Don’t use Reveal in one-off, isolated situations
+- Don’t use Reveal on very large items (greater than 500epx)
 - Don’t use Reveal in security decisions, as it may draw attention away from the message you need to
   deliver to your user